appliedtopology/ctl/README.md

 Please Do!
 Accepting Pull Requests via github.

 In the future we hope to add support for:
-	0) [Persistent] Co-homology
+	* [Persistent] Co-homology
-	1) Zig Zag Persistence
+	* Zig Zag Persistence
-	2) Multidimensional Persistence
-	3) Multidimensional Zig-Zag Persistence
+	* Multidimensional Persistence
-	4) Tidy Sets
+	* Tidy Sets
-	5) Persistent Landscapes
-	6) OpenGL Visualizations
+	* OpenGL Visualizations
-	7) Bindings to other languages such as Python, MATLAB, and R
+	* Bindings to other languages such as Python, MATLAB, and R